Subir and Malini Chowdhury Foundation

 • University of Southern California: The Chowdhury Prize in Literature for mid-career American authors

-Small to Medium General Grants: Based on 2023 grant activity, the foundation makes smaller grants ranging from $500 to $5,000 to community organizations.
-Recent recipients include:
+Small to Medium General Grants: The foundation makes smaller grants ranging from $500 to $5,000 to community organisations, with a median grant of approximately $1,000.
+Recipients have included educational institutions, humanitarian organisations, cultural groups, and animal welfare organisations.

 Priority Areas

-1. Higher Education: Primary focus on establishing endowed centers, schools, fellowships, and scholarships at universities
+1. Higher Education: Primary focus on establishing endowed centres, schools, fellowships, and scholarships at universities

 2. Bangladesh Studies & Development: Research and education focused on improving quality of life in Bangladesh